Common Causes of Equine Lameness | Treatments and Prevention

 Diet-related and Metabolic: Diet-related causes include laminitis, azoturia, and nutritional imbalance which are usually due to a high intake of carbohydrates and not a balanced diet.
 Metabolic trauma can cause hyperkalemic periodic paralysis (HYPP) and polysaccharide storage myopathy that have a direct impact on muscle function.

 Infection: Infections are usually due to tissue damages and/or an inflammatory response.
-The problems that may arise in your horse are septic arthritis, thrush, Whiteline disease, Quittor, and Canker.
+The problems that may arise in your horse are- septic arthritis, thrush, Whiteline disease, Quittor, and Canker.
 Some of these are bacterial and some of them are chronic.
+Remember a healthy horse has healthy hooves.
+Ensuring your horses hooves are well maintained, free from any cuts or wounds and regularly inspected can help avoid lameness created by infection.

 Complete upward fixation of the patella with its distinctive posture abnormalities is the most common cause of mechanical lameness, although it can be due to fibrotic myopathy of the semitendinosus muscle or limitations due to annular ligaments, adhesions, or severe fibrosis.

 Analgesics are unresponsive in treating full upward fixation of the patella.
-Although pain-related lameness is commonly treated with systemic or local analgesics and anti-inflammatory medications.
-Some causes of lameness result in extremely distinct and well-described gait.
+Although pain-related lameness is commonly treated with systemic or local analgesics and NSAID anti-inflammatory medications.
+Some causes of lameness result in extremely distinct and well-described changes to the horses gait.

 - The afflicted leg is swiftly pushed back and down before the conclusion of the protraction phase in fibrotic myopathy.
 Creating the appearance that the foot "slaps down" on the ground.
-You can mostly notice during walks.
+You can mostly notice this during the walking stage.

 Infection, trauma, toxins, or congenital illness can all cause neurological lameness.
 If the reason for the lameness is not evident, a neurological examination of your horse may be necessary.
 Unilateral muscular atrophy, paresis, paralysis, or dysmetria often link with a neurologic cause.